OpenSidewalks/OpenSidewalks-Schema/README.md

 #### Points

-[Points](#points) are point features that do not contain network metadata, i.e. they do not have `_id` fields.
-These are features relevant to the pedestrian network that are nevertheless not (yet) represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc.
+[Points](#points) are point features that do not contain network metadata.
+These are features relevant to the pedestrian network that are nevertheless not (yet) represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc. Points are not required for producing a valid OpenSidewalks dataset.

 ### Entity type inference